The Best 2 Days in Ephesus Itinerary

 Ephesus Temple of Artemis

-Imposing Grand Theater
+Imposing Grand Theatre

-The impressive Ephesus Antique Theatre is one of the largest arenas.
-It is located on the slope of Panayir Hill and has a capacity of 25,000 people.
-It is used for concerts, gladiator and animal fights, religious sermons, and political discussions.
+The impressive Ephesus Antique Theatre is one of the largest arenas and on the Ephesus in Turkey map.
+Located on the slope of Panayir Hill with a capacity of 25,000 people.
+The theatre was used for concerts, gladiator and animal fights, religious sermons, and political discussions.

 The great Ephesus theatre in ancient Ephesus